paraspell/xcm-tools/README.md

 - Update existential deposits in the map using script - `pnpm updateEds`

-- Run all core tests using `pnpm runAll`
+- Run all core tests and checks using `pnpm runAll`

 ## License